visual design - Featured Image

 Basic Principles Of Visual Design

 Principles are what you do with the elements to achieve the desired effect.
 If we stick with the house-building analogy, pouring concrete to create a foundation is a principle.
-Laying bricks to create walls and rooms are principles.
+Laying bricks to create walls and rooms is a principle.
 Choosing to lay enough bricks so that the ceiling is tall is a principle.

 Dive into our treasure trove of blogs to uncover fresh design ideas:

-If you make a shape and color it in, it creates a space that’s called positive space.
-You can think of it as space that’s taken up by something.
+If you make a shape and color it in, you create positive space, which can be thought of as space taken up by something.
 The space that remains untaken is called negative space.
 Dealing with negative space is one of the key basic principles of visual design.

 Visual Typography

-The fonts you choose play a big role in how well you work performs.
-Their size, color, alignment, and spacing all need to come together to achieve the desired effect.
+The fonts you choose greatly influence the quality of your work.
+Their size, color, alignment, and spacing must combine to achieve the desired effect.

-When elements are arranged so that it appears like they belong together, it’s called unity.
+When elements are arranged so that they appear to belong together, it’s called unity.
 Unity is good because it allows elements to form groups (words are groups of elements that are in unity).
-However, if you have too much unity, the visual design might appear dull.
+However, if there is too much unity, the visual design might appear dull.

 The scale is the relative size of the elements.
-Playing around with it will show you how it affects many of the other principles.
+Playing around with it will show you how it affects many other principles.

-Some elements are more important than others.
-By using different sizes, colors, and placements of elements, you can form a visual hierarchy.
-That way, the important elements will grab the attention first.
+Some elements are more critical than others.
+You can form a visual hierarchy by using different sizes, colors, and placements of elements.
+That way, the essential elements will grab the attention first.

 Check out: 350+ Procreate Tools & 150 Line Art Illustrations